franchsli/SignSpeak/README.md

 ## High priority

-- Check frame_path variable in ImageHandler dataset creation, it may be calling functions unnecesarily.
 - Organize the folders look's at the end of this readme, they look ugly.
 - Think about model switching in translations
   (whether if letters or words model should be used in the current video translation).